sixtytwosecond/Airline_On-Time_Arrivals/README.md

 Furthermore we can predict how many minutes the flight is going to be late by using the result from the Multivariance regression.

 ## Weakness and Further Improvement
 This prediction reies sololy on the flight departure data.
-If the data can only be provided after the flight journy completes.
+If the departure data can only be provided after the flight journy completes.
 This prediction is literally useless.

-We can also use the statistic model to calculate the probabily of the delay on a given day or a given flight
+In the future, we can also use the statistic model to calculate the probabily of the delay on a given day or a given flight.

 From our correlation result CARRIER_DELAY is closely correlated to the delay, if we can fetch more data on this topic it would be definitely helpful to the prediction.

-Although WEATHER_DELAY only shows little correlation to the delay, weather data is easy to acquire on the other hand.
-It can also improve the overall accuracy.
+Although WEATHER_DELAY only shows little correlation to the delay, weather data is easier to acquire on the other hand.
+It can also improve the accuracy.

 ## Performance